-The wool of the Navajo-Churro sheep was our first experience with animal fiber.
-As a farmer there is no better education about your animals than shearing day, followed by weeks of meticulously picking and cleaning fleeces.
-Navajo-Churro fleeces are thick and strong, like bags of lusciously highlighted 6-inch hair.
+The wool of the Navajo-Churro sheep was our first experience working with animal fiber.
+As a farmer there is no better education about your animals than shearing day, followed by hours of meticulously picking and cleaning fleeces.
+Navajo-Churro fleeces are thick and strong, with locks that look like lusciously highlighted 6-12 inch hair.
 The under coat (soft) and outer coat (coarse) are clearly defined.
-Fibers come in a range of neutral colors, are moderately soft to very coarse, have an amazing luster, and lend themselves to a variety of fiber arts including spinning, felting, knitting and weaving.
+Fibers come in a range of neutral colors, are moderately soft to very coarse, have an amazing luster, and lend themselves to a variety of fiber arts including spinning, felting, knitting, and weaving.

 Weaving is the most important historic use of Navajo-Churro wool.
 Softer yarns are used for blankets and throws.
 Coarser yarns make excellent tapestries and sturdy rugs.
 Depicted below is a Late Classic Period Navajo Child’s Wearing Blanket, circa 1875.
 This piece was meticulously woven from the softest lambs’ wool, spun to a fine lace weight.
 The finished blanket is perfectly reversible.

-We are a Certified Producer for the Northern California Fibershed, an organization devoted to bringing animal fiber producers and textile artists together within a vibrant local network.
-We are also members of the California Wool Growers Association.
+We are a Certified Producer for the Northern California Fibershed, an organization devoted to bringing fiber producers and textile artists together within a vibrant local network.
+I am currently out of stock on milled fiber products but will be back selling raw and washed fleeces in 2024.
+If you are interested in purchasing Navajo-Churro wool, send me an email.